wellrestedphp/wellrested/documentation/routes.md

 $route = new RegexRoute("~/cat/[0-9]+~", "CatHandler")
 ```

 This will match `/cat/102` or `/cat/999` or what have you.
 To make this more useful, we can add a capture group.
-The captures are made available to the `Handler` as the `$this->args` member, as with the URI template variables for the `TemplateRoute`
+The captures are made available to the `Handler` as the `$args` member, as with the URI template variables for the `TemplateRoute`

-Note the entire matched path will always be the `0` item, and captured groups will begin at `1`.
+Note that the entire matched path will always be the `0` item, and captured groups will begin at `1`.

 So this route...